Rethinking Code Complexity Through the Lens of Large Language Models: Experiments

 \subsection{Correlation with Model Performance}

-We first evaluate whether \ourmetric captures code complexity from the perspective of large language models.
-Using the same datasets and experimental protocol as in our empirical study of existing metrics, we compute partial correlation coefficients between \ourmetric and LLM task scores, controlling for code length.
-Token entropy is computed using \textsc{CodeLlama-7b-hf}\footnote{https://huggingface.co/meta-llama/CodeLlama-7b-hf} with the segmentation threshold set to $\tau = 0.67$ following prior work~\citep{wang2025beyond}, and the weighting factor fixed to $\alpha = 0.8$ based on the ablation results in Section~\ref{sec:ablation}.
+We first investigate whether \ourmetric effectively characterizes code complexity from the perspective of large language models.
+Following the datasets and experimental protocol adopted in our empirical evaluation of existing complexity metrics, we compute partial correlation coefficients between \ourmetric and LLM task performance while controlling for code length.
+Token entropy is estimated using four language models spanning different architectures and parameter scales: \textsc{CodeLlama-7b-hf}\footnote{https://huggingface.co/meta-llama/CodeLlama-7b-hf}, \textsc{Phi-3-mini-4k-instruct}\footnote{https://huggingface.co/microsoft/Phi-3-mini-4k-instruct}, \textsc{DeepSeek-Coder-6.7B-base}\footnote{https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-base}, and \textsc{Qwen2.5-Coder-1.5B}\footnote{https://huggingface.co/Qwen/Qwen2.5-Coder-1.5B}.
+The semantic segmentation threshold is fixed at $\tau = 0.67$ following prior work~\citep{wang2025beyond}, while the weighting factor is set to $\alpha = 0.8$ based on the ablation results presented in Appendix~\ref{sec:ablation}.
+Additional results obtained with other task-performing LLMs are reported in Appendix~\ref{sec:main-results-sup}.

-As shown in the last column of Table~\ref{tab:main_results}, \ourmetric exhibits a clear and consistent negative correlation with LLM performance across all evaluated tasks.
-Specifically, on the program repair, code translation, and execution reasoning tasks, \ourmetric achieves absolute partial correlation coefficients of up to $0.93$, $0.97$, and $0.92$, respectively, all of which are higher than the corresponding values obtained when using \textit{TotalBranch} or \textit{TotalCompLevel} individually.
-These results indicate that \ourmetric is strongly associated with difficulty perceived by LLMs.
+\textbf{Overall Effectiveness.} As shown in the final column of Table~\ref{tab:main_results}, \ourmetric exhibits strong and consistent negative correlations with LLM performance across all evaluated tasks and entropy estimation models.
+Correlation coefficients range from $-0.80$ to $-0.97$, indicating that higher \ourmetric values are reliably associated with lower task performance.

+\textbf{Statistical Robustness Across Settings.} Although \ourmetric does not achieve absolute numerical superiority under every individual setting, results derived from all four entropy estimation models remain consistently statistically significant across all evaluated tasks.
+Specifically, \ourmetric achieves statistically significant correlations in all 16 experimental settings, outperforming its two constituent dimensions, \textit{TotalCompLevel} ($14/16$) and \textit{TotalBranch} ($13/16$).
+These results demonstrate the strong robustness and generalizability of \ourmetric across diverse experimental conditions, which is a critical requirement for a reliable evaluation metric.

+\textbf{Cross-Task Generalization.} Across diverse code intelligence tasks, \ourmetric consistently demonstrates strong negative correlations with model performance, suggesting that it effectively captures the intrinsic difficulty of code as perceived by large language models.
+Furthermore, parameter settings calibrated on three tasks, namely program repair, code translation, and execution reasoning, transfer effectively to the code summarization task without additional tuning, further validating the strong cross-task generalization ability of \ourmetric.